-When parents walk into the Law Office of Bryan Fagan, PLLC for a consultation with one of our family law attorneys, the subject will invariably turn to how they can maximize the amount of time that they are able to spend with their child.
+When parents walk into the Law Office of Bryan Fagan, PLLC for a consultation with one of our family law attorneys, the subject will invariably turn to how they can maximize the amount of time they can spend with their child.

-This is understandable and doesn’t necessarily mean that this person is attempting to minimize the opportunity for the other parent to be with the child, it just means that at a time where suddenly their ability to see their child whenever they choose is not guaranteed the questions naturally turn to securing as much time with the child as possible.
+This is understandable and doesn’t necessarily mean that this person is attempting to minimize the other parent's opportunity to be with the child.
+It just means that at a time where suddenly their ability to see their child whenever they choose is not guaranteed, the questions naturally turn to securing as much time with the child as possible.

 The ways to do this and the situations in which child custody comes up are varied.
 What follows is an overview of the process of petitioning for and receiving an Order from a Texas Court regarding child custody.

 What is Child Custody in Texas?